hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	chassez to the right and left,

-	turn partners.
+	turn partners,

-	Gallopade à-la-chassez to your places.
+	gallopade à-la-chassez to your places.

 2. The first gentleman with the opposite lady turn in the centre to their places,

 	they advance between the opposite couple,

 	in returning, they lead outside,

-	all the ladies facing their partners and chassez to right and left.
+	all the ladies facing their partners and chassez to right and left,

-	Turn partners.
+	turn partners,

-	The other six do the same.
+	the other six do the same,

-	Finish with the Gallopade à-la-chassez to your places.
+	finish with the gallopade à-la-chassez to your places.

 3. Hands across with the ladies only,

 	with their right hands,